Hanrisxie94/node.bcrypt.js/README.md

 _Pre-built binaries for various NodeJS versions are made available on a best-effort basis._

-Only the current stable and the supported LTS releases are actively tested against.
-Please note that there may be an interval between the release of the module and the availabilty of the compiled modules.
+Only the current stable and supported LTS versions are actively tested.
+Note that there may be a time interval between the release of a module and the availability of a compiled module.

 Currently, we have pre-built binaries that support the following platforms: